holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/02_search_space_battleship/lesson_plan.md

     - AL/ML is looking for a "global maxima"
         - Search "3d search space" in google for examples
         - Don't want to get stuck in a "local maxima"
-        - Bunch of alogrithms to do this, but lets see what you come up with
+        - Bunch of algorithms to do this, but lets see what you come up with
-    - 1 billion to 170 tillion parameters
+    - 1 billion to 170 trillion parameters
 - Rules
     - Play along one dimension
     - Board is 32 long (entire green lego baseplate)